 'The London Telephone Service is commencing as a home-based system on the 5th of October and we are looking for experienced Volunteers and Team Leaders who have not yet been contacted and are interested in doing this service, to contact the telephone committee on email@example.com asap.
 Must have a smartphone and Internet access via desktop or laptop'.

 Corona Virus and 12 step calls

-- Inform the caller that AA meetings are usually face-to-face but are rapidly moving online due to the current circumstances.
+- Inform the caller that AA meetings are usually face-to-face but have moved online

-- Ask (gently) if they can take the suffering alcoholic's email address, in order to share the websites with links to Zoom meetings which we are all getting now.
+- Ask (gently) for the suffering alcoholic's email address, in order to share the websites with links to online meetings.

-I think that if we call out to a 12-stepper and they are not confident about providing the guidance above (e.g. if they have not attended online meetings) we can suggest that they make the first call and talk to the newcomer generally about the AA programme and message.
-They can point the newcomer to Zoom meetings, but if the person needs guidance and help getting on there, the 12-stepper may need to ask if someone else can contact them to provide that.
+If a 12-stepper is not confident about providing this guidance they could call the newcomer and talk generally about the AA programme.
+They can point the newcomer to online meetings.
+If the newcomer needs help with Zoom, the 12-stepper may need to ask if someone else can contact them to provide that.